Menu

 by Elliot Jurist

-Black-and-white photo of a woman in a dark dress, heels and pearls lying on a leather couch; she is looking upwards with a thoughtful expression.
+Black and white photo of a woman in a dark dress lying on a leather couch, looking upward with one hand on her face.

 Therapeutic relationships